keijiro/HdrpVatExample/README.md

 The structure of the shader graph is quite simple.
 You can easily extend it to add features, like adding a albedo map or support of different surface types.

-For example, an extended shader graph named "Cloth Lerp" is used in the Cloth example, that interpolates positions/normals between consecutive frames to achieve smooth animation.
+For example, an extended shader graph named "Soft Lerp" is used in the Soft example, that interpolates positions/normals between consecutive frames to achieve smooth animation.